DanielBMarkham/Info-Ops/manuscript/chapter7.md

 First, though, there is an interesting question that occurs to you.

 With this huge of a budget, an enormous staff, a multi-year plan?
 Will you be doing anything at all that's not on the top level?
 (The **Business Abstract** level.)
 I'm not saying that all your work will be theory.
 You might start launching rockets next week.
 My question is for such a large project with so many moving pieces, is it a good use of your time to be spending any time working through technology application?
 Not that you couldn't help, or that you couldn't learn from participating and watching.
 Walking the shop floor is a critical skill.
 But to control everything, to plan and understand the big picture, do you need to know everything all at once?
+Is it even possible to know everything all at once?

-You do not.
-In fact, you can't know everything at once.
+It is not.
 There's simply too much detail.
 Computer programmers run into this all of the time.
 There's simply too many levels of technology for them to learn, master, and worry about managing everything all the time.
 Levels of abstraction save them, and levels of abstraction along with our genres and buckets will save us, too.

 We've used our tagging system so far just to organize what we're doing and increase our ability to reach a shared mental model.
 It's been an effectiveness tool.
 Now we're finding out that it's required for sanity as well.
 If you worry about too much stuff all at once, you'll end up being crappy at everything.
 Just like Aristotle's system of organizing all the animal life allowed natural science to come along, our tagging system will allow us to scope out little areas that we can become experts in.

 So the answer is no, you don't need to leave the **Business Abstract** level.
 Your job is to set direction, implement the values and culture you need, and set the rest of the organization up for success.
 You need to define what "done" looks like.
 You don't need to be polishing rocket nose cones.
 Even when it comes to the tactical details, your job is to work at and ensure the abstract culture and goals are used to create and execute tactics.
+Somebody has to see the forest and not just the trees.

 You know the drill.
 What sorts of behaviors do we want to see in our target system that will define success for us?
 (Our **Business Abstract Behaviors**) The system needs to: